chihacknight/chihacknight.org/_posts/blog/2015-12-22-chi-hack-night-2015-year-in-review.md

 [Tom Schenk](https://twitter.com/tomschenkjr),[ Gene Leynes](https://twitter.com/Geneorama),[ Gerrin Butler](https://twitter.com/gerrinbutler),[ Raed Mansour](https://www.linkedin.com/in/raedmansour) and[ Jon Levy](https://twitter.com/jonopendata) from the City of Chicago debuted their[ predictive model](http://chicago.github.io/food-inspections-evaluation/) used to estimate the riskiest food establishments to assist in the City’s food inspection operations.

-The model was released as an[ open source project](https://github.com/chicago/food-inspections-evaluation/) as an example to other other cities, critiqued by other researchers, and improved upon - in the public arena - by the City or others.
+The model was released as an[ open source project](https://github.com/chicago/food-inspections-evaluation/) as an example to other other cities, critiqued by other researchers, and improved upon - in the public arena &mdash; by the City or others.

 <p><iframe frameborder="0" height="315" src="https://www.youtube.com/embed/7-AiIE38M1Q" width="560"></iframe></p>